Oguama77/schizophrenia_detection_from_MRI/README.md

 ## References
-We did not replicate a specific paper, but information from the following paper were referenced in the final report:
+We did not replicate a specific paper, but information from the following papers were referenced in the final report:
 1) Gengeç Benli, Ş., & Andaç, M. (2023).
 Constructing the schizophrenia recognition method employing GLCM features from multiple brain regions and machine learning techniques.
 Diagnostics, 13(13), 2140.
 2) Harestad, O. A. (2024).
 Sub-grouping Schizophrenia Spectrum Disorders using Deep Learning on Resting State fMRI (Master's thesis, The University of Bergen).
 3) Joyee, R. F., Rodoshi, L. H., & Nadia, Y. (2023).
 Application of deep learning in MRI classification of Schizophrenia (Doctoral dissertation, Brac University).